Robin131998/Assignment3/README.md

 - Test whether the notification system alerts users promptly after detecting biases.
 - Verify the clarity and content of notification messages.

-### Tasks:
+### Actionable Tasks:

-- [ ] Develop a notification system for real-time alerts.
+[ ] Develop a notification system for real-time alerts.
-- [ ] Integrate the notification system with the bias detection module.
+[ ] Integrate the notification system with the bias detection module.
-- [ ] Test notifications for accuracy and delivery speed.
+[ ] Test notification accuracy, clarity, and delivery speed.
+[ ] Document usage guidelines for developers.